biojs/edu/tutorials/01_gettingStarted.md

 ~~~
 sudo apt-get install npm
 ~~~

+We assume that you most likely will know how to install a package, however feel free to add instructions for your favorite distro.

 <a name="windows"></a>

 ### Windows Users

+You must be completely crazy if you want to develop anything on Windows.
+Be warned that some packages just assume that they have a UNIX-like enviroment.

 Way 1) Download & install using the [Windows installer](http://nodejs.org/download/)

-Way 2) Build node from the source code
+Way 2) Build node from the source code  (recommended)

 1. [install cygwin](http://www.mcclean-cooper.com/valentino/cygwin_install/)
     - Use setup.exe in the cygwin folder to install the following packages: